Social care services you could get

 What you get will depend on your individual needs and how the council meets that need in your area.

-If you have a disability the council has a legal duty to help with adaptations to your home.
+If you're disabled the council has a legal duty to help with adaptations to your home.

 If you need help to stay active or engaged in the community